bartlomiejn/dof-rendering/README.md

   - Compose pass that unblurs in-focus parts
 - Adjustable focus distance, range and bokeh radius
 # Work in progress
-- Improper behaviour of bokeh at intersection of background and foreground objects
+- Improper behaviour of bokeh at intersection of background and foreground